LaszloFeher-XP/XP-Farm_MineSweeper/README.md

  - When search for free cells
  - Then finds only 0,0

+#### 5.14
+ - Given 1 bomb on 1,1 and 8 flags
+ - When search for free cells
+ - Then returns 1,1

 # Setting up the environment

 ## To install dependencies